-(B) Roll-over protective structures (ROPS) on all open top off-road vehicles as required by 437-002-0182(24)(f).

-(b) There must be steps, ladders or railing to allow safe access to and exit from areas on vehicles that employees access.

-(c) Vehicle tailboards must not project outboard of the vehicle sides or fenders and must be designed to provide safe footing.

-(d) Exhaust systems must be installed and properly maintained, and must be designed to minimize the exposure of exhaust gases by employees.

-(e) The loaded gross weight and empty height of the vehicle must be posted in the vehicle such that it can be clearly read by the driver.
+- (B) Roll-over protective structures (ROPS) on all open top off-road vehicles as required by 437-002-0182(24)(f). - (b) [Employers who have purchased used fire apparatus or used military equipment prior to the effective date of this division are not required to bring them under a more stringent code than the one in force at the time the apparatus was manufactured.
+The exception to this rule is regarding seat belts and communication systems between the tailboard and driver compartment as required by OAR 437-002-0182(29) (Automotive Fire Apparatus Equipment) and roll bars on all open top off-road vehicles as required by OAR 437-002-0182(28)(f).]
+There must be steps, ladders or railing to allow safe access to and exit from areas on vehicles that employees access. - (c) [Fire fighters' v]Vehicle tailboards must not project outboard of the vehicle sides or fenders and must be designed to provide safe footing. - (d) Exhaust systems must be installed and properly maintained, and must be designed [as] to minimize the exposure of exhaust gases by [the fire fighter]employees. - (e) The loaded gross weight and empty height of the vehicle must be posted in the vehicle such that it can be clearly read by the driver. - (f) [Roll bars must be in place on all open top off-road vehicles for rollover protection.]

-(f) Roll-over protective structures (ROPS) must be provided, installed and maintained on all open top off-road vehicles.

-(g) Vehicles with an obstructed view to the rear of the vehicle when backing must be equipped or provided with:

-(A) An automatic back-up alarm that must sound when backing and can be heard over the surrounding noise;

-(B) A video camera that provides the driver a full and clear view of the path of travel behind the vehicle; or
+Roll-over protective structures (ROPS) must be provided, installed and maintained on all open top off-road vehicles. - (g) Vehicles with an obstructed view to the rear of the vehicle when backing must be equipped or provided with: - (A) An automatic back-up alarm that must sound when backing and can be heard over the surrounding noise; - (B) A video camera that provides the driver a full and clear view of the path of travel behind the vehicle; or